 Many thanks

 We then use a calendar and plan backwards.
-We add in the class and tutorial times, assessment dates and teaching breaks for each course, plus any other major commitments the student has such a regular work, caring responsibilities or holidays.
+We add in the class and tutorial times, assessment dates and teaching breaks, plus any other major commitments the student has such a regular work, caring responsibilities or holidays.

 Next we plan!
 We match the assessment tasks with the topic content to determine key study weeks.
 We assess how much reading and preparation each assessment will require and how this fits with the overall course load.